manassehnnad1/linear-regression/README.md

-linear regression model on sales v ads data
+a linear regression model that predicts sales based on ad spend given prior sales and ads data.

+dataset > Advertising budget and Sales.csv from kaggle